Monday, March 2, 2026

 Concluding Thoughts

 I loved the original Nintendo Switch, warts and all.
 I know I dogged on some bad games, but the solution was to just not play them.
 And it’s not like the output wasn’t massive either so I had nothing to play.
 I didn’t even mention Nintendo supporting indie games through partnerships and showcases to get some of the best games of the generation, like Binding of Isaac, SpiritFarer, Disco Elysium, Duck Game, CupHead, etc., made by some guy in a basement filling the Switch library.
 Though maybe Nintendo was too open now that the eshop chugs like shit when opening and is filled with AI generated slop, but I digress.
 The Switch has become one of my favorite consoles, and all of the problems I mentioned could be fixed.
 The Switch 2 could have developers put care into ports and Sports/Pokemon games, the controllers could have less of a chance at drift, and tariffs could lift, or the Switch 2 could struggle for a bit, so prices may go down.
 To find out if any of these things happen, I plan on tracking the Switch 2’s lifecycle every year to see how the generation is coming along and how I feel about the thing.
-So tune back in in 2 weeks for a brief summary of how I experienced its launch, where I can discuss whether the Switch 2 is as promising as it is in my hands as it is in well-rehearsed trailers.
+So tune back in in a year for a summary of how I experienced its launch, where I can discuss whether the Switch 2 is as promising as it is in my hands as it is in well-rehearsed trailers.

 Switch 2 Joke Concept from u/Calm_Cattle3212 on Reddit